-A two-dimensional invertible integral matrix is expressible by this transformation, and a square lattice of invariant is left by the square of it is a hyperbolic rotation in the superspace.
-The Fibonacci scale transformation justifies the necessity to extend Euclidean crystallography and for including hyperbolic rotations, therefore, is of fundamental importance for the structural properties of a Fibonacci chain.
-Multimetric crystallography which has been adopted in this study reflects the appearance of circular and hyperbolic rotations within the same group.
-Normal crystals can also be associated and applied by crystallography. multimetric Particularly, multimetrical space group left invariant to the atomic structure of ice.
+A two-dimensional invertible integral matrix is expressible by this transformation, and a square lattice of invariant is left by the square of it is a hyperbolic rotation in the super space.
+The Fibonacci scale transformation validates the requisite to outspread Euclidean crystallography and for including hyperbolic gyrations, therefore, is of ultimate significance for the structural properties of a Fibonacci chain.
+Multimetric crystallography which has been adopted in this study reflects the appearance of circular and hyperbolic gyrations within the similar group.
+Normal crystals can also be associated and applied by the multimetric crystallography.
+Particularly, multimetrical space group left invariant to the atomic structure of ice.
 The structural features in snow crystals can be interpreted by its point group of infinite order.
-The hexagonal scaled forms which is much similar within the snow crystals, reveals the possible relevance of an analogous multimetrical point group for six-fold helical nucleic acid molecules, but this process has taken place by the microscopic molecular level.
-In the involved molecules, if a number of atomic positions in the asymmetric unit of the Euclidean line symmetry group are considered as modulo translations along the helical axis, it can be linked by the elements of this extended point group.
+The hexagonal scaled forms which is much similar within the snow crystals, reveals the probable significance of an equivalent multimetrical point group for six-fold helical nucleic acid molecules, but this process has occurred by the microscopic molecular level.
+In the involved molecules, if a number of atomic positions in the asymmetric unit of the Euclidean line symmetry group are considered as modulo translations along the helical axis, it can be connected by the elements of this extended point group.
 The opportunities for crystallographic approaches is provided by this observation which is applied to molecular structures particularly, in biomacromolecules having a given axial rotation symmetry.
-It is important to know before considering the technical details that crystallography always describes structural relations of a Euclidean system.
+It is important to know before considering the technical details that crystallography always defines structural relations of a Euclidean system.
 It is still the matter of question that the present approaches are physically relevant.